apwiggins/proxmox-terraform-k3s-ansible-cluster/README.md

 terraform output nodes
 ./build_cluster.sh
 ```
-NOTE: something is broken in the terraform as ssh in terraform seems to have stopped working.
+NOTE 1: something is broken in the terraform as ssh in terraform seems to have stopped working.
 Can still ssh root@node to any node, but not within the normal terraform flow.
 A helper script 'build_cluster.sh' has been added to run the ansible playbook.

+NOTE 2: added a replacement site.yml which replaces the stock k3s-ansible/site.yml.
+Normally open-iscsi is added to the Ubuntu cluster hosts (master, workers) to support OpenEBS or Longhorn storage and permit PVs to be managed.

 ## Adding config for kubectl